Skip to content

 European Peak, Scandals & Resilience

-Reaching continental heights.
-Under Trapattoni, the club won the UEFA Cup in 1977, the Cup Winners’ Cup in 1984, and ultimately the European Champions’ Cup in the 1984–85 season.
-Juventus became the first Italian side to win all three major UEFA tournaments.
+Under Giovanni Trapattoni’s leadership, Juventus achieved remarkable European success — winning the UEFA Cup in 1977, the Cup Winners’ Cup in 1984, and finally the European Champions’ Cup in the 1984–85 season.
+These triumphs made Juventus the first Italian club to win all three major UEFA competitions, cementing their place in continental football history.

 The club also added the European Su, and other honors — cementing its status as a European giant.